fpereiro/gotoB/readme.md

 How do we pick a set of changes if there are multiple ones that will get the job done in the minimal amount of changes?
 There are two other considerations:

-1. Priorize deletions over insertions; that is, if the algorithm can delete `x` and then add `y`, it should do it in that order instead of adding `y` first and removing `x` afterwards.
+1. Prioritize deletions over insertions; that is, if the algorithm can delete `x` and then add `y`, it should do it in that order instead of adding `y` first and removing `x` afterwards.
 2. Instead of interleaving out deletions and insertions, batch them.
 So, for example, if `xz` have to be removed and `yw` added, instead of removing `x`, adding `y`, removing `z` and adding `z`, it is preferred to first remove `xz` and then add `yw`.

 So the four requirements are then: 1) transform a string `A` into a string `B`; 2) with a minimal amount of edits (deletions & insertions); 3) doing deletions first, then insertions; 4) if possible, batching deletions and then insertions instead of interleaving them.